av-ast/erl_proxy/README.md

 Forwarder launches [Cowboy](https://github.com/extend/cowboy/) web-server which starts to accept HTTP requests.
 Once it receives request it answers immediately with successful HTTP status (200 by default) and stores full request (URL, headers, body) into storage (Redis or ETS).
 In parallel with requests acceptor launches storage queue worker.
 It monitors persisted requests and forwards them to original destination.
-If forwarded request is failed (response status is not 2xx) and a special setting was specified, request will be pushed back to the end of storage queue.
+If forwarded request is failed (response status is 5xx) and a special setting was specified, request will be pushed back to the end of storage queue.

 ## Requirements